Refugee Tract: History

 During the American Revolutionary War, there were certain men of Canada and Nova Scotia, who sympathized with, and rendered aid to the United States, some of them joining the American Army.
 For this lack of loyalty to the Crown of Great Britain, that government confiscated their possessions.
-For their co-operation with the colonists, in their struggle for independence, the government of the United States caused this strip of land to be granted them.
+For their co-operation with the colonists in their struggle for independence, the government of the United States granted this strip of land to them.

 In 1783 and 1785, the Congress promised to compensate the Canadians with land as soon as it was possible to do so.
-The Land Ordinance of 1785 reserved “three townships adjacent to Lake Erie” for their use.
+The Land Ordinance of 1785 reserved "three townships adjacent to Lake Erie" for their use.
 This land belonged to Connecticut, and so was not theirs to promise.
 In 1798, Congress published advertisements in newspapers inviting those with claims to file an account within two years.
-The Secretaries of Treasury and War examined the testimonies to determine the quantity of land each should receive.
+The Secretaries of the Treasury and War examined the testimonies to determine the quantity of land each should receive.
 Acts of February 18, 1801 and April 23, 1812 named a total of 67 claimants to receive 58080 acre, in the amounts of 2240, 1280, 960, 640, 320, and 160 acre.
-The claimants land was selected by drawing lots.
-An act of April 29, 1816 authorized the Chillicothe Land Office to sell the unclaimed 45477 acre as Congress Lands.
+The claimants' land was selected by drawing lots.
+An act of April 29, 1816 authorized the United States General Land Office in Chillicothe to sell the unclaimed 45477 acre as Congress Lands.
 Several men who missed the deadline for claiming land were compensated with land in other parts of the country in the 1820s and 1830s.

-In Columbus the Refugee Grant lies approximately between Fifth Avenue on the north and Refugee Road on the south.
+In Columbus, the Refugee Grant lies approximately between Fifth Avenue on the north and Refugee Road on the south.
 The Ohio Statehouse and most downtown office buildings are located within the tract.

 Legacy

-Refugee Road in Columbus is named after the Tract.
+Refugee Road in Columbus is named after the tract.
 This road continues into Fairfield County and runs along the southern border of the tract.

 In Licking County, a different parallel road also named Refugee Road runs along the northern border of the tract.

-A plaque affixed to the LeVeque Tower memorializes the Tract.
+A plaque affixed to the LeVeque Tower memorializes the tract.

 Truro Township, settled by the Canadian Taylor family, was named after Truro, Nova Scotia.